 Module Supervisor's Research into Subject Area

 Chris McCully has published many book-length works of non-fiction including textbooks, fishing and travel guides.
-His most recent book-length work of non-fiction is an account of living, working and observing the natural world in the Netherlands (Outside, 2011); further essays exploring travel, place and cultural memory will appeared in Sane Places, 2018).
+His most recent book-length work of non-fiction is an account of living, working and observing the natural world in the Netherlands (Outside, 2011); further essays exploring travel, place and cultural memory appeared in Four Places (2018).
 He has also written well over hundred feature articles and continues to write essays and reviews for literary journals.
 Particular research interests include poetic and prose form, Old English poetry (Chris’s new translation of Beowulf appeared in 2018) and narratives of ‘home’ and homecoming.
+Recently (2020) Chris has also completed a new collections of poems (A Few Late Wasps, to appear 2022), a volume of synoptic (10-line) epics (The English Funerals, to appear in 2021), a dictionary of the names of freshwater fish (to appear in 2022) and a book about Wharfedale, in Chris's native Yorkshire (The River of All the Goodbyes, to appear in 2023).
+He has also begun to theorise dragons in (Western) literature - his essay on the porperties of dragons (2020) may be consulted as part of this module.